Create a webhook automation

 3. Provide a name for the webhook.

-4. Provide the endpoint URL for the webhook.
+4. Provide the endpoint URL of the webhook.

 5. If the webhook requires a Bearer token, set **Access token** to the [secret](/platform/secrets) that contains it.
 When using the webhook automation, W\&B sets the `Authorization: Bearer` HTTP header to the access token, and you can access the token in the `${ACCESS_TOKEN}` [payload variable](#payload-variables).
-Learn more about the structure of the `POST` request W\&B sends to the webhook service in [Troubleshoot your webhook](#troubleshoot-your-webhook).
+For more information about the structure of the `POST` request W\&B sends to the webhook service, see [Troubleshoot your webhook](#troubleshoot-your-webhook).

 6. If the webhook requires a password or other sensitive string in its payload, set **Secret** to the secret that contains it.
 When you configure the automation that uses the webhook, you can access the secret as a [payload variable](#payload-variables) by prefixing its name with `$`.